mdadeel/mdadeel/README.md

 <div align="left">
   <p>
     I'm passionate about blending technology with emotion.
-From building minimal and aesthetic websites to writing mysterious, story-driven songs — I bring creativity to every line of code and lyric.
+From building minimal and aesthetic websites to writing mysterious, story-driven songs, I bring creativity to every line of code and lyric.
 Currently exploring Python, AI, and the art of storytelling through design and sound.
   </p>
 </div>